bentomhall/nih-system/homebrewery/world/player-options.md

 #### Charge Die
 When an effect calls for you to roll one or more Charge Dice, you roll that many d6s and add together the result.
 At higher levels, the charge die size increases, as shown on the Charge Die column of the Inventor table.

-You have two charge dice available at 2nd level, once you’ve rolled your Charge Die twice, you cannot do so again until you finish a long rest.
+You have five charge dice available at 2nd level.
+After you expend these, you cannot do so again until you finish a long rest.
 This maximum number increases as you gain levels, as shown on the Maximum Charges column of the Inventor table.

 When an effect allows you to choose how many Charge Dice to expend, you can choose any number as long as you have that many charges available and it is less than the value shown on the Charge Limit column of the Inventor table.
 For example, if you are level 3 and have not spent any Charge Dice, you can still only expend 2 of those dice on any individual use of an ability.
 \page